dsimonaits/dsimonaits/README.md

 - 👋 Hi, I’m @dsimonaits
 - 👀 I’m interested in frontend/backend
-- 🌱 I’m currently learning Full Stack devoleper
+- 🌱 I’m Full Stack devoleper
-- 💞️ I’m looking to collaborate on getting started...
+- 💞️ My main stack is - Mern stack (MongoDB, Express.js, React.js, and Nodejs)
 - 📫 How to reach me: dsimonaits@gmail.com
 <!---
 dsimonaits/dsimonaits is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.